Volatility-based measures giving false sense of security, warns fund manager

 Many traders rely on volatility-based measures of risk, such as Sharpe ratios.

+However, with volatility currently at such low levels, these measures are not accurately reflecting the huge risks many are taking, says Nigol Koulajian, chief investment officer at Quest Partners, a New York City-based hedge fund.
 He argues fund managers should be looking not at volatility but convexity – the relationship between the volatility of an asset or currency and its potential to change.

 “In low-volatility environments, traditional risk measures like realized volatility, as measured by standard deviation of returns, are not adequate to capture true risks and may in fact be misleading,” he says.
 “This is because when volatility is low, the real risk is not the level of volatility but rather its potential to change quickly.”